NIM24620 - Class 4 NICs: computation of liability: earnings from employed earner’s employment taxable as income from a trade, profession or vocation

 Regulation 94 SS(C)R 2001

-Some people who are liable to Income Tax as self-employed pay Class 1 NICs in accordance with the Categorisation of Earners Regulations 1978.
-These people are exempt from paying Class 4 NICs on that income by Regulation 94 SS(C)R 2001.
+Some people who are liable to Income Tax as self-employed pay Class 1 NICs under the Categorisation of Earners Regulations 1978.
+These people are exempted from paying Class 4 NICs on that income by Regulation 94 SS(C)R 2001.

-In some cases, such as entertainers, the individual may, for the purposes of National Insurance, earn part of their income from an ‘employed earner’s employment’, subject to Class 1 NICs, and part from self-employment subject to Class 4 NICs.
+In some cases, such as entertainers, the individual may, for the purposes of National Insurance, earn part of their income from an ‘employed earners employment’, subject to Class 1 NICs, and part from a self-employment subject to Class 4 NICs.

-For Income Tax purposes there is only one activity, the trade of entertainer, assessable under Chapter 2 of Part 2 of ITTOIA 2005.
-In this situation the entertainer pays Class 4 NICs on the profits chargeable to income tax less the sum on which Class 1 NICs have been paid.
+For Income Tax purposes there is only one activity, the trade of entertainer, assessable under Chapter 2 of Part 2 to the Income Tax Trading and Other Income Act 2005 (ITTOIA 2005).
+In this situation the entertainer pays Class 4 NICs on the profits chargeable under Chapter 2 of Part 2 to ITTIOA 2005 less the sum on which Class 1 NICs has been paid.

 Example